toxicity1985/izberg-api-php/README.md

 public function get_list($resource, $params = null, $accept_type = "Accept: application/json")
 ```

-The first parameter is the ressource's name, the second one are the eventual parameters, the last one is the accept type, for most of the action, you will only need the $resource parameter
+The first parameter is the resource's name, the second one are optional parameters, the last one is the accept type, for most of the action, you will only need the `$resource` parameter.

-For exemple, the following will return the list of all the merchants on your marketplace.
+For example, the following will return the list of all the merchants on your marketplace.

 ```php
 $merchant_list = $Izberg->get_list("merchant");